 No wheeled vehicles in the natural area.

 The Visitor Center is located within Patagonia Lake State Park.
 Fees for Patagonia Lake State Park include the use of Sonoita Creek State Natural Area.
 Visitor Center is open daily from 9 a.m. - 4 p.m.

-Note: Sonoita Creek State Natural Area is always open, but the Visitor Center is closed during summer.
+Note: Sonoita Creek State Natural Area is always open.
 Permits for hiking, hunting and horseback riding in the Natural Area can be obtained from the Patagonia Lake State Park gatehouse or by calling (520) 287-6965.